Meet Team MEI

 Jessica Schwartz, Faith Jibas, Carmen Chong-Gum, Chris Huggard, and April Brown pose for a photo on Feb.
 28, 2013 at NWACC, following Nuclear Victims and Survivors' Remembrance Day.
 (Photo provided by Lou Lo)

-Consul General Carmen Chong Gum and Brown with the assistance of Albious Latior, Melisa Laelan, and Anita Iban, among others.
-The intercultural dialogue that resulted from the event became the basis of MEI's founding.
-Schwartz, who was a featured speaker, and Brown and Jibas, who co-emceed the commemorative event, began collaborating early that summer on how to create future educational events to bring Marshallese and non-Marshallese communities together in a safe, educational space.
+Consul General Carmen Chong Gum and Brown with the assistance of local Marshallese leaders.
+The intercultural dialogue that resulted from the event was what had been envisioned by Schwartz and Johnson in the RMI in 2009, and would become the basis of MEI's founding.
+Schwartz, who was a featured speaker, and Brown and Faith Laukon Jibas, who co-emceed the commemorative event, began collaborating early that summer on how to create future educational events to bring Marshallese and non-Marshallese communities together in a safe, educational space.

 Since then, MEI has hosted several nuclear remembrance events, including Nuclear Remembrance Day 2014: Reflect.
 Honor.
 Educate., held at the Clinton Presidential Center.
 MEI's International Liaison, Tina Stege, emceed the event, which included speeches by Rongelap Senator Kenneth Kedi, Ambassador Charles Paul, and Law Professor Michael Gerrard, and cultural performances by the Bikinians and Rongelapese.
 The work of Bikini Councilman Nixon Jibas and Faith Jibas, and their outreach to the Bikinian and Rongelapese communities in the region, were essential to NRD's success, as was the work of Albious Latior, Sharlyn Lang, Terry Takamaru, and Benetick Maddison, who also spoke at the event.
 MEI also collaborated with RMI nonprofit, REACH-MI, and the Oregon Marshallese Community to host the Salem Nuclear Summit in 2016.